PtiCalin/vault_image-map/README.md

 Any vectors in `my-overlay.svg` are positioned on top of the image.
 You can add animations or interactions using regular CSS selectors targeting `.image-map-overlay`.

-To create or modify image map coordinates directly inside Obsidian, simply **right-click any image** and choose **"Edit Image Map"** from the menu.
-The plugin registers this context menu item automatically.
-Selecting it opens an editing panel where you can draw rectangles, polygons, or ellipses on top of the image.
-Once you're done, hit *Save* and the coordinates will be written to a companion JSON file in your vault.
+#### Open the Image Map Editor

+1. **Right-click** an image in your note.
+2. Choose **"Edit Image Map"** from the context menu. *(The plugin registers this option automatically.)*
+3. An editing panel appears where you can draw rectangles, polygons, or ellipses over the image.
+4. Click **Save** to write the coordinates to a companion JSON file in your vault.

 The plugin can also render these shapes automatically from stored coordinates.
 Either supply a `data-coordinates` attribute containing JSON, or define a matching entry under `imageMaps` in your note's front-matter.
 On render, the coordinates are converted into `<polygon>`, `<rect>`, or `<ellipse>` elements that layer on top of the image, alongside any external SVG.